-The insider advice on this page is from Wendy’s Trusted Travel Expert for Fiji: Lynette Wilson of Destination World.
+The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Fiji: Lynette Wilson of Destination World.

-Lynette has been traveling to Fiji for more than 35 years; six years ago, she moved there for good (which means she’ll cheerfully answer your phone calls at 3 a.m. her time!).
-As a resident, she knows how to add all sorts of local color to your trip, as well as which resorts, small-ship cruises, and private villas will best suit your wishes—and she loves to pair old-fashioned beachside R&R with scuba diving and snorkeling, river rafting, mountain biking, surfing, and other adventures.
+Lynette has been traveling to Fiji for more than 35 years.
+She even moved there ten years ago and now carries Fijian citizenship.
+As a resident, she knows how to add all sorts of local color to your trip, as well as which resorts, small-ship cruises, or private villas will best suit your wishes—and she loves to pair old-fashioned beachside R&R with scuba diving and snorkeling, river rafting, mountain biking, surfing, and other adventures.
 She also arranges trips to her native Australia, plus New Zealand, Papua New Guinea, and Tonga.
-Lynette was also included in Perrin’s People, Wendy’s award-winning list of top travel specialists, which was published annually in Condé Nast Traveler magazine from 2000 to 2013.

 Where to Stay and Eat

-In the countryside: Savasi Island is a perfect example of the noncommercial feel on Vanua Levu.
-One of the most welcoming staffs in this famously friendly country makes you feel at home in their six individual villas on a small private island.
-There’s kayaking, snorkeling, hiking to a nearby waterfall, loads of cultural activities, and meals provided by a gourmet chef—and you’ll pay about 20 percent less than you would for comparable luxury elsewhere in Fiji.
-Outside peak dates, watch the resort’s Web site for special deals that include free nights.
+Savasi Island is a perfect example of the noncommercial feel on Vanua Leva.
+One of the most welcoming staff in this famously friendly country makes you feel at home in their seven individual villas on a small private island, plus five elegant cabins on a permanently moored, three-masted schooner.
+There’s kayaking, snorkeling, hiking to a nearby waterfall, loads of cultural activities, and meals provided by a gourmet chef (and served in the restaurant, your villa, or even a torch-lit cave)—and you’ll pay about 20 percent less than you would for comparable luxury elsewhere in Fiji.

 Best resort for families